The Bell Jar: Synopsis

-Esther describes in detail several seriocomic incidents that occur during her internship, beginning with mass food-poisoning of the interns from a lunch thrown by the staff of the magazine.
-She reminisces about her boyfriend Buddy, whom she has dated more or less seriously, and who considers himself her de facto fiancé.
-Esther's internal monologue often lingers on musings of death and violence.
-Shortly before the internship ends, she attends a country club party with Doreen and is set up with a man who treats her roughly and sexually assaults her, before she breaks his nose and leaves.
-That night, after returning to the hotel, she impulsively throws all of her brand-new and fashionable gifted clothing off the roof.
+Esther describes in detail several seriocomic incidents that occur during her internship.
+In the beginning, she and Doreen meet Lenny, a gallant radio host who tries to seduce them, and who eventually dates Doreen.
+Another incident occurs with a mass food poisoning during a lunch thrown by the staff of a women's culinary magazine.

+Much of the story is spent in flashbacks, where Esther reminisces about her boyfriend Buddy, whom she has dated more or less seriously, and who considers himself her fiancé.
+Esther's internal monologue often lingers on musings of death, violence, and the roles of women in her society.

+Shortly before the internship ends, she attends a country club party with Doreen, and she is set up with a wealthy Peruvian man named Marco who treats her roughly.
+Later, Marco takes her outside and tries to rape her; she breaks his nose and leaves.
+That night, after returning to the hotel, she impulsively throws all of her new and fashionable clothing off the roof.

 Esther returns to her Massachusetts home that she shares with her widowed mother.
-She has been hoping for another scholarly opportunity once she is back in Massachusetts, a writing course taught by a world-famous author, but on her return she is immediately told by her mother that she was not accepted for the course and finds her plans derailed.
-She decides to spend the summer potentially writing a novel, although she feels she lacks enough life experience to write convincingly.
+She has been hoping for another scholarly opportunity once she is back in Massachusetts, a writing course taught by a world-famous author, but on her return, she immediately is told by her mother that she was not accepted for the course and finds her plans derailed.

+She decides to spend the summer potentially writing a novel, but she feels she lacks enough life experience to write convincingly.
 All of her identity has been centered upon doing well academically; she is unsure of what to make of her life once she leaves school, and none of the choices presented to her (motherhood, as exemplified by the prolific child-bearer Dodo Conway, Esther's neighbor, or stereotypical female careers such as stenography) appeal to her.

-Esther becomes increasingly depressed, and finds herself unable to sleep.
-Her mother instructs her to see a psychiatrist, Dr. Gordon, whom Esther mistrusts because he is attractive and doesn't seem to listen to her.
-He prescribes electroconvulsive therapy (ECT); afterward, she tells her mother that she will not go back.
+Esther increasingly becomes depressed, and she finds herself unable to sleep.
+Teresa, her aunt's sister-in-law, instructs her to see Dr. Gordon, a psychiatrist, whom Esther mistrusts because he is attractive and does not seem to listen to her.
+He prescribes electroconvulsive therapy (ECT); she is left awake during the procedure, and left fearful of ECT in the aftermath.
+Afterward, she tells her mother that she will not go back.